timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

       - https://rendezvousmag.com/what-is-journaling/
       - https://lonerwolf.com/journaling/
       - https://www.verywellmind.com/the-benefits-of-journaling-for-stress-management-3144611
-- results:
+- long term benefits:
   - mental trend spotting -> insight / hypothesis generation
   - decreased anxiety in the present as thoughts are captured rather than lost
-  - helpful reminders from past thoughts
+  - helpful reminders from past thoughts -->

-## Draft
 Dear Young Tim,

 Thanks so much for your patience as I get these notes to you, albeit with delay.
 The last many months have been trying, to say the least.

+## Problems
 During this time of adversity,
 I'm reminded that much of adulthood is about trying to rekindle and maintain the enjoyable from your childhood,